thirdworldists/thirdworldists.github.io/about.md

 ## What unites us?

-RAIM is united ideologically through a common devotion to Maoism (Third-Worldism) the foundations of which is found in our [cardinal principles](/members/cardinal-principles/) and general political line, and practically through [discipline](/members/code-of-conduct/) and common political work.
+RAIM is united ideologically through Maoism (Third-Worldism), the foundations of which is found in our [cardinal principles](/members/cardinal-principles/) and general political line, and practically through [discipline](/members/code-of-conduct/) and common political work.
 Membership cannot be reduced to agreement with our political positions or collaboration with RAIM cells, but entails the acceptance of organizational discipline, diligent political work and a commitment to making revolution.

 ## What do we do?